 Some of the first concepts you come in contact with when installing and using a GNU/Linux distribution for the first time are those related to storage.
 I would have saved a lot of time in my projects with linux if I had studied the fundamentals of storage sooner.

-The following is a condensed and simplified summary of five concepts that you will need to understand Linux (and most other OS’s) better.
-Hence, this will be useful for working with your personal computer, bare metal servers, virtual machines, docker containers, IoT devices, etc.
+The following is a condensed and simplified summary of five concepts that you will need in order to better understand Linux (and most other OS’s).
+Hence, this will be useful for working with personal computers, bare metal servers, virtual machines, docker containers, IoT devices, etc.

-Here is a list, from the most concrete to the most abstract:
+Here is a list, ranging from the most concrete to the most abstract:

 - Drive: Physical storage medium or device